webview/webview/README.md

 Execution on OpenBSD requires `wxallowed` [mount(8)](https://man.openbsd.org/mount.8) option.

+FreeBSD is also supported, to install webkit2 run `pkg install webkit2-gtk3`.

 ## License

 Code is distributed under MIT license, feel free to use it in your proprietary